 Despite being a huge factor in setting the overall vibe of a wedding, or any event for that matter, many people overlook a venue’s lighting options before they book.
 Which lighting you choose can make or break the mood of your big day, so it really is something that you should spend a bit of time thinking about.

 It may be the case that your chosen venue has the perfect lighting for your dream wedding, but it could also be the case that their own lighting simply isn’t good enough.
-A lot of venues will allow you to bring your own lighting or use vendors, whereas others will not, so this is worth keeping in mind.
+A lot of venues will allow you to bring your own lighting or use vendors, whereas others will not.
+Often a simple solution, like a string of fairy lights or a neon wedding sign can be all it takes to transform the space.
+Always check before booking, if the venue will allow this.

 If the venue you’re considering doesn’t quite have lighting that matches your needs but will let you bring some of your own, here are 19 wedding lighting ideas that are nothing short of magical.